siyuan5/Prediction_Market/FINAL_PHASE_TASKS.md

 **Experiment 4 — Multi-Market**
 - Create 2 markets with different ground truths (0.30 and 0.80)
-- Assign agents across both
+- Let the same global agent pool discover and choose across both
 - Run for 60 seconds, verify each market converges toward its own ground truth independently
 - Deliverable: side-by-side price charts

 **Done when:**
-- All three experiments run end-to-end with one command per experiment
+- All four experiments run end-to-end with one command per experiment
 - Output artifacts exist in `outputs/autonomous/` (CSVs, JSON, matplotlib PNGs)
 - Summary table ready to drop into the final deliverable and slides